Let’s Have Some Fun…

 What is Aromatherapy?

 Aromatherapy employs 100% pure, unadulterated, essential oils to address various physical, mental and emotional concerns.
-Powerful tool to alter, shift and change mood and emotion.
+This is a powerful tool to alter, shift and change mood and emotion.

 The Egyptians were the founders of true aromatherapy practices, over 6,000 years ago and they were the first to begin distilling essential oils.
-In those times, essential oils were more treasured than gold during these times.
+In those times, essential oils were more treasured than gold.
 In fact, King Tut’s tomb still had the fragrance of frankincense, rosewood when it was opened in 1922.

 The Greeks and Romans loved aromatic plants and integrated fragrance into many of their rituals and ceremonies.
 Indian cultures used essential oils in their medicines and perfumes (sandalwood was a favorite).
 Persians are credited for the distillation process, which after it was perfected, is still in use today.
 A French scientist, Rene-Maurice Gattefosse, coined “aromatherapy”.
 He reportedly burned his hand in 1912, and with the use of essential oils, he healed with no signs of scarring.

 The 17th century Black Plague in Europe killed more than a third of the population.
-However, those that were immune from the plagues were glovemakers and perfumers who worked with essential oils in their practices.
+However, history tells us that those that were immune from the plagues included glove makers and perfumers who worked with essential oils in their practices.

 Interestingly, the French doctors wore conical masks that were filled with aromatic herbs, which protected them from the plague.
 The masks looked like beaks – thus the term “quacks”.

-Come in and enjoy a Custom Blend, made specifically for you.
-No appointment is required, but allow yourself at least 30 minutes for the Olfactory Sensory Test and a few minutes more for your blend to be prepared.
+I offer only pure essential oils.
+I can create a Custom Blend, made specifically for you.
+An appointment is required, and allow yourself at least 30 minutes for the Olfactory Sensory Test and a few minutes more for your blend to be prepared.

 - Almond, sweet (Prunus amygdalus, P. dulcis) is light to medium, non-greasy and absorbs easily into the skin.